Spain, leader in initiatives of renewable energies

 Public sector contracts

-Law 9/2017 of November 8 on Public Sector Contracts, has introduced award criteria including sustainability and environmental and social aspects related to the contracts.
-Companies that have implemented measures in these areas are better positioned to win public procurement contracts with the Spanish administration.
+Law 9/2017 of 8 November on Public Sector Contracts has introduced award criteria including sustainability and environmental and social aspects related to the contracts.
+Companies that have implemented measures in these areas are better positioned to win public procurement contracts with the Spanish Government.

-In addition, The Green Public Procurement Plan (2018-2025) covers public procurement, by the general state administration, its autonomous bodies, and the social security management bodies, of goods, works and services with the least possible environmental impact.
-The plan aims to promote Spanish Circular Economy Strategy.
+In addition, The Green Public Procurement Plan (2018-2025) covers public procurement of goods, works and services by central government, its autonomous bodies and social security management bodies, with the least possible environmental impact.
+The plan aims to promote the Spanish Circular Economy Strategy.

-Public institutions in Spain and the EU are committed to the 2030 Agenda and acknowledge their role to enact appropriate legislation to achieve SDGs.
+Public institutions in Spain and the EU are committed to the 2030 Agenda and acknowledge their role to enact the appropriate legislation to achieve SDGs.
 Being prepared to take on these forthcoming obligations will help companies position themselves at the forefront of sustainability.

-Spain places 14th in the 2019 Europe Sustainable Development Report, but is moving up, so we can expect to see a change in rank in the medium term.
+Spain is ranked 14th in the 2019 Europe Sustainable Development Report, but has shown positive progress, so we can expect to see an improved ranking in the medium term.

-Thanks to Spain’s work in promoting Renewable Energy and the access and management of Water and Sanitation, Spain obtains its best performance indicators as a country are in SDG 6 (water and sanitation) and SDG 7 (affordable and nonpolluting energy).
+Thanks to Spain’s work in promoting Renewable Energy and Water and Sanitation access and management, Spain’s best performance indicators as a country are in SDG 6 (water and sanitation) and SDG 7 (affordable and non-polluting energy).

 According to The World of Organic Agriculture, a report published by the Research Institute of Organic Agriculture (FiBL), Spain ranks fourth worldwide and first in the EU in agriculture, with the largest organic agricultural area.

 Mobility is another major industry that offers potential opportunities.
 Spain has substantial investment opportunities in mobility solutions.
 According to the Sustainable Cities Index published by Arcadis, and closely aligned to the UN SDG criteria, two Spanish cities rank among the top 30 sustainable cities: Madrid (21) and Barcelona (28).
 These and other Spanish cities aim to effectively implement low-carbon infrastructure projects that improve the well-being of both their citizens and visitors.

-Spain, a world leader in tourism competitiveness for the third consecutive year (World Economic Forum), has launched its 2030 Sustainable Tourism Strategy, which will allow it to maintain its global lead.
+Spain, a world leader in tourism competitiveness for the third consecutive year (World Economic Forum), has launched its 2030 Sustainable Tourism Strategy, which will allow it to maintain its global leadership.